pkali/scorch_src/README.md

 - display.asm - display lists and text screen definitions
 - ai.asm - artificial stupidity of computer opponents
 - weapons.asm - general arsenal of tankies
+- definitions.asm - label definitions, moved to make it work better with Altirra debug.

 We were trying to use as much macros and pseudo-ops as possible.
 They are defined in atari.hea and macro.hea files together with many atari constants.
 This way it should be relatively easy to port this code to e.g. C64